 R. Scott Gill has served as a director of Sypris and its predecessor since 1983.
 Mr. Gill served as Managing Broker for Baird & Warner, a residential real estate brokerage firm, from June 2007 to October 2011.
 From June 2005 to June 2007, he served as a Managing Member of Astor & Longwood, LLC, a real estate development and investment company.
-Mr. Gill served as a Managing Broker with Coldwell Banker Residential Brokerage from 2003 to 2005 and as a Managing Broker and Associate with Koenig & Strey GMAC Real Estate, a residential real estate firm from 1999 to 2003.
+Mr. Gill served as a Managing Broker with Coldwell Banker Residential Brokerage from 2003 to 2005 and as a Managing Broker and Associate with Koenig & Strey GMAC Real Estate, a residential real estate firm, from 1999 to 2003.
 Mr. Gill served as Senior Vice President and Secretary of Sypris from 1997 to 1998, and as Vice President and Secretary of its predecessor from 1983 to 1998.
-R. Scott Gill is the son of Robert E. Gill and the brother of Jeffrey T. Gill.
-The Nominating and Governance Committee believes that based on his experience, indepth knowledge of the Company and expertise in public policy and business management, Mr. Gill's continued service as a director is in the Company's best interest.
+R. Scott Gill is the brother of Jeffrey T. Gill.
+The Nominating and Governance Committee believes that based on his experience, in-depth knowledge of the Company and expertise in public policy and business management, Mr. Gill's continued service as a director is in the Company's best interest.

 Robert Sroka has served as a director of Sypris since 1997.
 Mr. Sroka has served as Partner of Rockland Advisory Group, an investment banking firm since May 2010, and served as Managing Director of Corporate Solutions Group, LLC, an investment banking firm, from December 2003 until May 2010.
-Mr. Sroka also served as Managing Partner of Lighthouse Partners, a private investment and business consulting company, from 1998 to 2005.
-From June 2007 until his resignation in August 2009, Mr. Sroka was a director of North Shore Acquisition Corp., a blank check company.
-From November 2004 until February 2007, Mr. Sroka was a Vice President of Ardent Acquisition Company, a blank check company that merged with Avantair, Inc. Mr. Sroka served as Managing Director of Investment Banking-Mergers and Acquisitions for J.P.
-Morgan from 1994 to 1998.
+Mr. Sroka also served as Managing Partner of Lighthouse Partners, a private investment and business consulting company from 1998 to 2005.
+Mr. Sroka served from 1994 to 1998 as Managing Director of Investment Banking-Mergers and Acquisitions for J.P.
+Morgan.
 Prior to 1994, Mr. Sroka served in a variety of senior executive positions with J.P.
 Morgan, including Vice President-Investment Banking and Vice President-Corporate Finance.
-He also has served as a director of Stampede Meats, Inc., a supplier of processed meat products, since 2008 and Pet Partners LLC, a provider of veterinary services, from June 2014 until May 2016.
-He is Chairman of the Audit and Finance Committee, a member of the Nominating and Governance Committee and serves as the 2017 Lead Independent Director.
-The Nominating and Governance Committee believes that based on his experience and expertise in finance, investment banking and diverse board service, Mr. Sroka's continued service as a director is in the Company's best interest.
+He is Chairman of the Audit and Finance Committee, a member of the Nominating and Governance Committee and serves as the 2018 Lead Independent Director.
+The Nominating and Governance Committee believes that based on his experience and expertise in finance, investment banking and diverse board service and as a former public company executive officer, Mr. Sroka's continued service as a director is in the Company's best interest.